Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 3. Drag the Brain **RollerBallPlayer** from the Project window to the RollerAgent **Brain** field.
 4. Change **Decision Frequency** from `1` to `10`.
+5. Drag the Target GameObject from the Hierarchy window to the RollerAgent Target field.

 ![Assign the Brain to the RollerAgent](images/mlagents-NewTutAssignBrain.png)

-Also, drag the Target GameObject from the Hierarchy window to the RollerAgent Target field.

-Finally, select the RollerBallBrain Asset in the **Project** window so that you can see its properties in the Inspector window.
+Finally, select the **RollerBallBrain** Asset in the **Project** window so that you can see its properties in the Inspector window.
 Set the following properties:

 * `Vector Observation` `Space Size` = 8